 Different Bicycle Exercise for Different Results

 Depending upon your goals, try to fit in a cycling workout 3-5 times a week.
 If you are training for a particular event, cater your training to this event.
-However, if you are just looking to increase your fitness in the offseason, focusing on accumulating kilometers through longer, slower rides.
+However, if you are just looking to increase your fitness in the offseason, focus on accumulating kilometers through longer, slower rides.

 Did you know...?